Services: Capacity Building, Curriculum Development, ICTs in Education, Teacher Training, Technical Assistance

 IBECP was designed with the goal of promoting "better educated youth" and "increased relevance, quality, and access in basic education."
 Increased access was addressed through a combination of scholarships, school latrines and safe water, and other enrollment-boosting activities mediated by school grants.
 Educational quality was strengthened through interventions focusing on improved curricula in life skills, teacher education, and school management.
 IBECP targeted schools from a mix of demographic backgrounds including urban, rural, and remote.

-The program consistently defined educational quality in terms of relevance to the future work place, promoting a concrete curricular focus on employment readiness and other life skills, especially in agriculture.
+The program consistently defined educational quality in terms of relevance to the future workplace, promoting a concrete curricular focus on employment readiness and other life skills, especially in agriculture.
 IBECP also sought to strengthen the capacity of civil society, local government, and local NGOs.

 World Education partnered with long-standing local partner Kampuchean Action for Primary Education and the Ministry of Education, Youth, and Sport.
-World Education's strategy for capacity building of local partners relies on the intensive involvement of counterparts and local partners (including local NGOs) through a working group structure known as Provincial Working Groups.
-These include representatives from school clusters, school directors, and both district and provincial level offices of education.
-A national level consultative group ensured the involvement of central-level departments in program implementation.
+World Education's strategy for capacity building of local partners relied on the intensive involvement of counterparts and local partners (including local NGOs) through a working group structure known as Provincial Working Groups.
+These included representatives from school clusters, school directors, and both district and provincial level offices of education.
+A national-level consultative group ensured the involvement of central-level departments in program implementation.
 Other IBECP implementation partners included American Institutes for Research, Equal Access, the Khmer Women's Association, Women and Children's Rights Development, Buddhist Social Development Association, the Cambodia Women's Crisis Center, Media One, and NGO Education Partnership.